Zealot (Wildstorm)

-Zealot (Lady Zannah) is a fictional comic book superhero who has appeared in books published by Wildstorm Productions and DC Comics.
+Zealot (Lady Zannah) is a comic book superhero who has appeared in American comic books published by Wildstorm Productions and DC Comics.
 Created by artist Jim Lee and writer Brandon Choi, she first appeared in WildC.A.T.s #1 (August 1992), as a member of that titular superhero team, during the period when Wildstorm and its properties were owned by Jim Lee.

 Publication history

 Wildstorm Comics

-Lady Zannah debuted in WildC.A.T.S. #1 (August 1992).
+Lady Zannah debuted in WildC.A.T.s #1 (August 1992).
 As a member of the WildCATS, Lady Zannah also appeared in a number of crossover stories within the Wildstorm Universe.
 In this incarnation, Zealot is a long-lived warrior belonging to a nearly-immortal ancient alien race known as the Kherubim, and is a member of the Coda Sisterhood, a group of Amazonian-like/ninja-like warriors from planet Khera.

 From August to December, 1995, the character starred in her own solo series, which briefly ran for three issues.
 The series was written by Ron Marz, penciled by Terry Shoemaker, and inked by Jon Holdredge and John Tighe.
 The covers of the series were designed by both Jon Holdredge, and Terry Shoemaker.

 DC Comics

 In 1999, Lee sold Wildstorm to DC Comics, and ownership of all Wildstorm characters, including Zealot, transferred to DC Comics.
 Since the transition to DC, the character (along with the majority of the Wildstorm characters) has remained largely unused over the following years, despite appearing as a supporting character in the second volume of Deathstroke, as well as a few appearances in the DC Universe version of Stormwatch.
-However, in March 2021, it was hinted that Zealot may soon appear alongside Grifter in Batman: Urban Legends, which is of the Infinite Frontier relaunch of the DC Universe.
+However, in March 2021, it was hinted that Zealot may soon appear alongside Grifter in Batman: Urban Legends, which is part of the Infinite Frontier relaunch of the DC Universe.
 Both characters did appear separately.